-We recommend the use of Python 3.6 for production use at the moment, but Python 3.5 should work equally well.
-With a few more limitations PyPy3 can be used as well (no cropping, no back-end plotting, no synapse clustering, no ontology clustering).
+We recommend the use of Python 3.8 or newer for production use.
+With a few limitations PyPy3 can be used as well (no cropping, no back-end plotting, no synapse clustering, no ontology clustering).

-We strongly recommend that you install all Python package dependencies into a virtualeny, so that they are isolated from the system-wide installed packages and can be upgraded easily.
+We strongly recommend that you install all Python package dependencies into a virtualenv, so that they are isolated from the system-wide installed packages and can be upgraded easily.
 Some of these Python packages depend on system-wide libraries that you will need to install in advance, however.
-You can do this with one of the following commands (the one suiting best your OS):
+You can do this with the following command on Ubuntu (you may need additional PPAs, such as ubuntugis and postgresql):